drapisarda/newletter-editor/README.md

 # hd-dev-news

-Little project to easily create a newletter email HTML contente.
+Little project to easily create a newletter email HTML content.
 Done for the Homeday's Digital Product Week in June 2022.

 ## Build Setup